geoscixyz/em/content/geophysical_surveys/dcr/survey.rst

 receiver electrodes due to super-position theory, as long as the data was collected simultaneously.

 **Electrodes:** In general, current injection and potential measurement electrodes are not interchangeable.
 However, automated acquisition systems using smaller source currents do employ the same stainless steel electrodes, both for sourcing current and measuring potentials.
-This becomes more and more difficult as source curretns increase because the ground can become altered by high current densities.
+This becomes more and more difficult as source currents increase because the ground can become altered by high current densities.

 Current electrodes transmit electricity into the ground, and as such they need good contact with the ground, i.e., low impedance or good contact resistance.